RobThree/SAC9010QC-SAC12010QC/Docs/Protocol.md

           <td>6</td>
           <td>Christmastree</td>
           <td>
-            No clue what this does, but it shows a 🎄 on the LCD display on the remote.
+            No clue what this does, but it shows a 🎄 on the<br>LCD display on the remote.
             <table>
               <tr>
                 <th>Value</th>